 This Reference ID will keep users from being able to use images in their device library when interacting with the Image Element.
-(This only works on iOS devices currently)

 This Reference ID will force users to use only images already stored on their device and keep them from taking pictures with the Image Element.
-(This only works on iOS devices currently)

 Form Menu Reference ID